 I can only show you the written description of myself, which I've used on one of the European dating sites:

 "I'm an independent life-enthusiast, free of any obligations, and spending my time as I please.
 If I work, I do it only for pleasure, and to satisfy a variety of my interests such as Internet publishing, stock-market-speculation, and helping others to solve all kinds of psychological problems.
-I don't hold any grudges against life and maintain blame-free, and accepting frame of mind.
-My life is essentially problem free.
+I don't hold any grudges against life and maintain a blame-free, and accepting frame of mind.
+My life is essentially problem-free.

 I'm seeking a relationship with a woman living in Berlin - the city in which I was born.
 Since it's impossible to foresee what may come out of our online-meeting, I propose that you treat this invitation as something potentially interesting and worthwhile.

 If you decide to contact me, I would like you to do it from the position of: "Why not?
 I have nothing to lose here and potentially may gain something that will bring to my life a lot of color, humor, and joy".

 I would like to add that one of the benefits of establishing a relationship with me would be absolutely free lessons of high-quality conversational English.

 So much for now.
 I'm waiting for your answer".